TN 49 (11-24)

 If a spouse has appointed a representative, SSA will:

-• Withhold 25 percent of that spouse's title XVI past-due benefits for possible direct payment of his or her representative's fee if his or her representative is eligible for direct fee payment.
+• Withhold 25 percent of that spouse's title XVI past-due benefits for possible direct payment of their representative's fee if their representative is eligible for direct fee payment.

 • Use the spouse's past-due benefits to determine the spouse's representative's fee under the fee agreement process.